oogles/git-ds/README.md

 This will display:

 * An indication of whether or not the repository is being [watched](#automation).
 * The names of all branches for which there are saved diff files.
-Note: this may include branches that have since been deleted from the repository.
-Obsolete diff files can be removed by running the [`--clean` subcommand](#cleaning)
+Note: this may include branches that have since been deleted from the repository, which will be flagged as "obsolete" in the list.
+Obsolete diff files can be removed by running the [`--clean` subcommand](#cleaning).
 * The number of saved diff files in each branch, and the modification timestamp of the most recent.